nuscien/trivial/Core/README.md

 ### CSV

-You can read CSV file into a list of the specific models.
+Read CSV or TSV file into a list of the specific models.
 For example, you have a model class `CsvModel` with string properties `A` and `B`, now you can map to the CSV file.

 ```csharp